rsmp-nordic/rsmp_sxl_traffic_lights/extended_sxl_specification.md

 + **Comment:** Command table

 #### Definition of argument
-The argument is defined as;
+The argument is defined as:

 ```
 pp-o-gg-cc